How do I set the debug level?

 }

-You need of course to adapt the job to your needs, like what you have to trace (director, specific storage, specific client, all)
+Of course, you need to adapt the job to fit your needs, e.g. what you have to trace (director, specific storage, specific client, all).

-Example of script that can do trace rotation
+Example of script that can do a trace rotation

 trace_rotate.sh